basiri/spo/README.md

 SPO.minSeniorInStructure=1
 ```

-The test class using the same resource.
+The test classs are using the same resource.
-Although we have just one rule for acceptance of an answer (at least one senior in structure), several rules might be added to valid answer policy.
+Although there is just one rule for acceptance of an answer (at least one senior in structure), several rules might be added to valid answer policy.
 The place is indicated with //TODO
 Custom input validation checked with javax.validation and  custom annotation has been implemented  for the related class in  spo\src\main\java\com\abs\spo\controller\valdator
 Hiding internal error and exception implemented with the returning an object of ApiError for the client with the meaningful error code (based on imaginary agreement)
 In spo\src\main\java\com\abs\spo\exception